 - Have demonstrated superior standards of intellectual ability, scholastic achievement and personal promise during his or her undergraduate career.

-- Be a college junior pursuing a bachelor’s degree during the 2019-2020 academic year.
-“Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2020 and August 2021.
+- Be a college junior pursuing a bachelor’s degree.
+“Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree.

 - Plan to enter a master’s or doctoral program in the arts, humanities or social sciences.
 Students in the social sciences who plan to pursue graduate study in neuroscience should not apply for a Beinecke Scholarship.